-The seal species commonly seen in NH’s coastal region are harbor, gray, harp, and hooded.
+The seal species commonly seen in New England’s coastal region are harbor, gray, harp, and hooded.
 Whales, harbor porpoise, and Atlantic white-sided dolphins frequent the Gulf of Maine, but rarely strand on the beach.

 Harbor Seal (Phoca vitulina)